luduslibrum/awesome-playbooks/readme.md

 @InProceedings{Schlette2023,
 author = {Schlette, Daniel and Empl, Philip and Caselli, Marco and Schreck, Thomas and Pernul, G{\"u}nther}, booktitle={Proceedings of the 45th IEEE Symposium on Security and Privacy (S&P '24)}, title = {Do You Play It by the Books?
-A Study on Incident Response Playbooks and Influencing Factors}}, year={2024}, volume={}, number={},
+A Study on Incident Response Playbooks and Influencing Factors}, year={2024}, volume={}, number={},